-I was minding my own business doing my morning tacogirl thing and attending to some 40 emails that needed addressing and then was planning to write when the universe pulled me in a completely different direction.
+I was minding my own business doing my morning tacogirl thing and attending to a tall stack of about 40 emails that needed addressing.
+That was to be followed by some writing time, however the universe pulled me in a completely different direction.

-My messenger started going off and water testing the San Pedrito Highway became my new priority.
+My messenger started going off, and water testing the San Pedrito Highway became my new priority.
 Pinch-hitting for crocodile Chris and Christina who were unavailable to do the job.
-I was back and forth with a few friends between a Facebook group post and Fb messenger.
-It came down to Maureen Utsman, Robbie Zeske, Diana Evans and Susan Zell Watts as the people who could help.
-I needed to get the four presence-absence coliform test kit containers my friend Heather in Canada had lined up with Ismael at Consolidated Water, and get them filled with water samples.
-Susan ended up taking it on and thankfully so for me, as Randy was with her.
-They had just done lunch at Mesa Cafe.
+I was back and forth with a few friends between a Facebook group post and messenger.
+It came down to Maureen Utsman, Robbie Zeske, Diana Evans, and Susan Zell Watts, as the people who could help.
+I needed to get the four presence-absence coli-form test kit containers that my friend Heather in Canada had lined up with Ismael from Consolidated Water, and get them filled.
+Susan ended up taking it on and thankfully so for me, her husband Randy was with her as they had just eaten lunch at Mesa Cafe.

-I can say without a doubt chivalry is not dead and I really did dodge a bullet yesterday afternoon.
-Though I had my water runners on and was totally prepared to do go in the swampiest most toxic looking parts of the wetlands, I did not have to.
+I can say without a doubt, chivalry is not dead and I really did dodge a bullet yesterday afternoon.
+Though I had my water runners on and was totally prepared to go in the swampiest, most toxic looking parts of the wetlands, I was appreciative didn’t have to.
 Randy in his nice flip flops would not take no for an answer.
 He bravely went in the foul water in four different places to fill our sample bottles.

-We headed south down the San Pedrito Highway and started looking for the best four spots to test.
-Our first one came across the road from a house we all passed many times during the cleanup.
+We headed south, down the San Pedrito Highway and started looking for the best four spots to test.
+Our first one came up across the road from a house we all passed many times during the clean up.
 It was right near the start.
-He almost lost his flops a couple of times there.
+He almost lost his flip flops a couple of times there.

 Next came near the tennis court area of the San Pedro Fitness Club.
 We made sure to pick the worst looking areas.

-The two pictures above are fitting because they immediately bounced me to my garbage stash for 2017 and the picture below October 10th, 2017 taken from the roof of the fitness club.
+The two pictures above are fitting because they immediately bounced me to my garbage stash for 2017.
+The picture below was on October 10th, 2017 taken from the roof of the Fitness Club.
 The picture above to the left, the white building, was that very roof where I took the picture below.
-Not knowing that I would be helping water test that very area after the big Belize Tourism Industry Asociation San Pedro Chapter clean-up campaign.
+Not knowing that I would be helping water test that very area after the big Belize Tourism Industry Association San Pedro Chapter clean-up campaign.
 Amazing how the story unfolds.

-The last area Randy picked as was near and dear to his hear.
-He spent pretty much all day of day three on the cleanup campaign in this spot.
-Plus we all agreed we needed one sample from the east side of the road.
+The last area Randy picked as was near and dear to his heart.
+He spent pretty much all day of day three on the clean up campaign in this spot.
+Plus, we all agreed we needed one sample from the east side of the road.
 We noticed lots of film covering the water and the road.

-While the San Pedrito Highway is vastly improved, it does look like a lot of what was remaining somehow made its way back into the wetlands – not good.
-Another full out clean up of this area is needed as you can see from the following two pictures.
+While the San Pedrito Highway has vastly improved, it does look like a lot of what was remaining somehow made it’s way back into the wetlands – not good.
+Another full out clean up of this area is needed, as you can see, from the following two pictures.
 Which big entity is willing to take this on and help finish this important project?

 A soon as we were done we zipped down to Consolidated Water to deliver the bottles to Ishmael.
 I will contact him soon to get the results.